bernd/dcell-hazelcast/README.md

 ### Hazelcast

-Hazelcast is released under [Apache License](http://www.apache.org/licenses/LICENSE-2.0) and the project is hosted at [Google Code](http://code.google.com/p/hazelcast).
+Hazelcast is released under [Apache License](http://www.apache.org/licenses/LICENSE-2.0) and the project is hosted at [GitHub](https://github.com/hazelcast).
 It can be freely used in commercial or non-commercial applications.

 ### DCell::Hazelcast